howde-robotics/dragoon_health_monitor/README.md

 # Health Monitor

 This is the watchdog that will monitor sensor heartbeats and alert users to any issues.
+The monitor reads data from subsystem topics, and then publishes the current health status to a health status topic.
+Currently, the monitor checks the health status at 20Hz, and each node is expected to send it status at 10Hz.

 There are several launch files in here right now.
 Anything with "faux" in front of it is a test of the health monitor node.
 These faux nodes simulate heartbeats from the various systems that the monitor is watching.